-As cases of Coronavirus (COVID-19) continue to rise globally, many medical communities are suspending upcoming conferences, educational summits, and surgical training activities to ensure operatory suites are available and to keep cross contamination and infection rates down among healthcare workers.
+As cases of COVID-19 (Coronavirus) continue to rise globally, many medical communities are suspending upcoming conferences, educational summits, and surgical training activities to ensure operatory suites are available and to keep cross contamination and infection rates down among healthcare workers.

 Virtual reality cuts through the current situation and provides a viable solution to the resulting isolation and grounded travel plans.
 Individuals who have had to cancel their travel plans can still attend their scheduled events virtually.
 And better still, they can participate in a fully-immersive, 3-D environment.

 As a medical technology company, Immertec provides clinicians with a safer alternative that allows for remote, real-time medical and surgical procedure training in virtual reality.
 Its MedOptic VR platform enables surgeons or medical professionals to continue their learning, remotely connecting from anywhere in the world.

 The intuitive design and real-time connectivity make it easy for training surgeons and students to experience the training session just as they would if they were physically present in the OR.
 They are then able to observe the surgical or medical technique and ask questions in the moment.

 Physicians agree.
 According to Dr. Ryan Hutchinson, Assistant Professor of Urology at UT Southwestern Medical Center,